reganmeloche/dailies-app/README.md

 - Then, move the frontend/build folder into dist
 - Then, run the backend using npm run start (node dist/index.js)

+You can also use docker.
+The Dockerfile performs all the steps described above:
+- In the main project directory, run: `docker build -t dailies-app .`
+- Then run the container: `docker run --env-file .env -p 3001:3001 -it dailies-app`

 You can also run tests and linting on the backend using the appropriate npm commands.

 ## Deployment